CS171/Homework_instructions/week-07/lab/week-07_lab.md

 #### Submission of lab (activity II, and III)

-Congratulations, you have now completed the activities of Lab 6!
+Congratulations, you have now completed the activities of the week 7 lab!

 Please submit the code of your completed lab (the final interactive bar chart of activities II and III).